CM(LEGAL) - FACILITIES CONSTRUCTION

 Gov't Code 2269.0541

-Government Code Chapter 2269 may be enforced through an action for declaratory or injunctive relief filed not later than the tenth day after the date on which the contract is awarded.
+Government Code Chapter 2269 may be enforced through an action for declaratory or injunctive relief filed not later than the 15th calendar day after the date on which the contract is awarded.
 Gov't Code 2269.452(a)

 A governmental contract may not provide for the award of attorney's fees to the governmental entity in a dispute in which the entity prevails unless the contract provides for the award of attorney's fees to each other party to the contract if that party prevails in the dispute.
 Gov't Code 2252.904(b)